-The Navy for several years has carried out a variety of irregular warfare (IW) and counterterrorism (CT) activities.
-Among the most readily visible of the Navy's recent IW operations have been those carried out by Navy sailors serving ashore in Afghanistan and Iraq.
-Many of the Navy's contributions to IW operations around the world are made by Navy individual augmentees (IAs)-individual Navy sailors assigned to various Department of Defense (DOD) operations.
+The Navy in recent years has carried out a variety of irregular warfare (IW) and counterterrorism (CT) activities.
+Among the most readily visible of the Navy's recent IW operations in recent years have been those carried out by Navy sailors serving ashore in the Middle East and Afghanistan.